emilyfuhrman/emilyfuhrman.github.io/_posts/2021-08-01-side-view-states.md

 tags:
   - static
 ---
-_Side-view States_ is an atlas visualizing all 50 U.S. states from the side.
-Each state boundary is programmatically lifted from the physical terrain, then tilted to collapse its area, leaving a trace of its topographic contingencies.
+_Side-view States_ is an atlas visualizing the 50 U.S. state boundaries from the side.
+Each boundary is programmatically lifted from the physical terrain, then tilted to collapse its area, leaving a trace of its topographic contingencies.

 Viewed from above, U.S. state boundaries enclose flat polygons, which differently approximate gridlines, follow natural barriers, or abut the ocean in a jagged edge. "[I]nfinitely thin"[1], they represent and inform the legal and cultural partitions between one state and the next, between what is the U.S. and what is not.